acircleda/blog/content/authors/admin/_index.md

 - Visitors
 ---

-I recently graduated with a PhD from the University of Tennessee's [Evaluation, Statistics, and Measurement](https://epc.utk.edu/evaluation-statistics-measurement/) program.
-I am currently a data scientist at [Amplify](http://www.amplify.com/).
-I primarily play in R and SQL.
+I am a data scientist, researcher, teacher, designer, and tinkerer.
+I hold a  PhD from the University of Tennessee's [Evaluation, Statistics, and Methodology](https://elps.utk.edu/evaluation-statistics-methodology-phd/) program and I am currently employed as a senior data scientist at [Amplify](http://www.amplify.com/).
+I work at the intersection of education and data science.
+My mission is to work across the data lifecycle to help improve learning.